Are you Meant for Something Extraordinary?

-ready to make some waves? are you a self starter, able to work both independently and as a team? live on o`ahu, or already have a place to stay and transportation? the wild dolphin foundation's boat and land-based volunteer opportunities are
+Ready to make some waves?
+Are you a self starter, able to work both independently and as a team?
+Live on O`ahu, or have both a place to stay and transportation?
+The Wild Dolphin Foundation's boat and land-based volunteer opportunities are

 open to a wide variety of participants who feel conservation and environmental